-The second in our series of great travel reads sees us heading west to Los Angeles, which despite being blessed with year-round sunshine, is one of the shadiest cities on earth – in literary terms at least.
+The second in our series of great city-inspired novels takes us west to Los Angeles.
+Despite being blessed with year-round sunshine, it’s one of the shadiest cities on earth – in literary terms at least.

-Noir fiction and hardboiled detective stories are an intrinsic part of Los Angeles’ literary history, with a tradition passed down from legendary writers like Raymond Chandler and James M. Cain to late twentieth century successors such as James Ellroy – author of the classic neo-noir novel L.A.
+Noir fiction and hardboiled detective stories are an intrinsic part of Los Angeles’ literary history, with a tradition passed down from legendary writers like Raymond Chandler and James M. Cain to late 20th-century successors such as James Ellroy, author of the classic neo-noir novel L.A.
 Confidential.
-Works from these and other writers are featured in our recommended list of Los Angeles fiction, to get you in the mood for your trip to the City of Angels…
+Works from these and other writers are featured in our favourite Los Angeles reads…

 The Long Goodbye by Raymond Chandler